 Question: I'm preparing for retirement and trying to figure out where I should go for money to meet my income needs.
 I understand that it's important to start by withdrawing from some accounts and save other accounts for later.
 What's the right sequence?

 Answer: There isn't a cookie-cutter answer to withdrawal sequencing because an investor's strategy will be determined by age and tax rate when taking the withdrawal.
 In fact, it will often be a good idea to pull money from multiple account types during each year of retirement--tax-deferred (traditional IRA and 401(k)), Roth, and taxable accounts.
-(This article discusses the virtue of coming into retirement with all three types of accounts.)
+That underscores the argument for accumulating assets for retirement in those three account types, too.

 But an overarching principle to bear in mind when developing your withdrawal strategy should be preserving the tax-saving benefits of your tax-sheltered investments for as long as you possibly can.